nkongdem/Customer-Segmentation-Using-RFM-Analysis/README.md

 - Ask what would make them buy more and show you value their opinion.

 3. Customers in Cluster 0: Inactive and at-risk customers since they have very low R, F, and M Scores.
 We can provide them with the following:
-- You can send them a re-engagement email, such as “We’ve missed you!” with a special discount or gift.
+- You can send them a re-engagement email, with a special discount or gift.
 - Offer a one-time, big discount or free shipping.
 - Encourage them to update their preferences or interests.
 - Showcase bestsellers or new arrivals to get their attention.